Pyay Ti Oo

-Pyay Ti Oo (ပြေတီဦး, born 30 November 1978) is a four-time Myanmar Motion Picture Academy Awards winning film actor and advertising model in Myanmar.
+Pyay Ti Oo (ပြေတီဦး, born 30 November 1978) is a five time Myanmar Motion Picture Academy Awards winning film actor and advertising model in Myanmar.
 He is CEO of Pyay Ti Oo Education Foundation, which provides scholarships to economically disadvantaged students who have been accepted into medical school.

 Early life

 Pyay Ti Oo was born on 30 November 1978 in Yangon to Ti Ti and her physician husband, Dr. Tin Maung Oo.
 The middle child of three siblings, he has one elder sister, Swe Ti Oo, and one younger sister, Ngwe Ti Oo.
 His family moved to Mokpalin after his birth.
 He graduated from Mandalay Technological University with a B.E. degree in Civil Engineering.

 Career

 Pyay Ti Oo started acting since he was a student.
 He got his first break in 1999 when he appeared in the program of "Myanmar Language" on Myanmar Radio and Television.
 His first film was Yan Kyway in which he appeared as a supporting actor.
 His most successful movies produced in 2009 were Chit-Pan Wah Wah, Cho Lein (Artificial Treat), Yin-Bat Chin A-Nyi, Kyama Pakhon Hma Leikpya Lay Dwe Na Khe Bu De.
 Pyay Ti Oo acted in six films and many TV advertisements in 2009.
 Pyay Ti Oo won the 2010 Best Lead Actor Award of Myanmar Academy Award Ceremony on 7 February 2012.
 He won the Academy Award for his performance in the film Adam, Eve and Datsa (အာဒမ်ရယ်၊ ဧဝရယ်၊ ဒသရယ်).
 His role "Min Htin Si" in that movie is kind of villain.